 Please note: royalty-free does not mean free images.
 In fact, all images are subject to copyright.
 It is important to learn how to use these images properly in a school setting so as not to expose yourself to risks.
 As a user of images, it is imperative that you ensure that you are always in compliance.
 This can be done either by using royalty-free images that can be reused, or by acquiring a paid licence, depending on the uses you wish to make of them.
 Copyright is as important for a quote as it is for an image or graphic.

-The permitted usage of an image (use, modification, commercial or non-commercial purpose) depends on the type of license that covers it.
-If nothing is mentioned, assume there is a copyright and that you cannot use the image.
-If Creative Commons is indicated, you can use the image.
-The type of license will then tell you what you can do with it.
-For example, there are “NC” Creative Commons licenses for Non Commercial.
+The use you can make of an illustration (use, modification, commercial use or not) depends on the type of licence that governs it.
+If nothing is mentioned, assume that there is a copyright and that you cannot use the image.
+If it says Creative Commons, you can use the image.
+The type of licence will then tell you what you can do with it.
+For example, there are Creative Commons "NC" licenses for non-commercial.
 This means that you can use the image, but not for commercial purposes.
-For more information on the existing license types, please visit the dedicated website.
-There are also free licenses like GNU for free documentation; sometimes, you’ll simply see “copyright-free” indicated.
-In this case, you can use the images and edit them as you wish.
-If you wish to use an image from the public domain, you’re only required to indicate the author, which is the case for the majority of works in French law.
+For more explanations on the types of licences that exist, please consult the website "https://creativecommons.org".

 There are also free licenses such as GNU (GNU's Not Unix) for free documentation, or sometimes a simple "royalty free" mention.
 In this case, you can use the images and modify them as you wish.
 If you wish to use a public domain image, the only compulsory mention is that of the author, which is the case for the majority of works.